rico345100/es-mvc/readme.md

 const myView = new UITemplate(myTemplate);
 ```

 Others are same as UIDynamicView.
-After initiated, UITemplate has same interface of UIDynamicView(Actually it just extended of UIDynamicView).
+After initiated, UITemplate has same interface of UIDynamicView.
+Difference between UIDynamicView and UITemplate, former requires actual dom object and cache it.
+And when initiate new dynamic view, just clone the dom element.
+Latter one is requires HTML string, and convert this into actual dom.

 ### UIModel